Quickstart#

 Terminating a cluster will delete all associated resources (all billing stops), and any data on the attached disks will be lost.
 Terminated clusters cannot be restarted.

-Find more commands that manage the lifecycle of clusters in the CLI reference.
+Find more commands that manage the lifecycle of clusters in the CLI reference and SDK reference.

 Scaling out#